-All Local Authorities have a duty to investigate and control noise nuisance within their area.
-Within Inverclyde Council this role is carried out by the Environmental Protection Team which is part of Environmental and Public Protection Service.
-The Team works in partnership with the Social Protection Team in providing in an Out of Hours Service which allows officers to visit complaints out with office hours.
-Other partnership links exist with the Social Protection Team, the Community Wardens and Police Scotland in order to provide a joint approach towards reducing anti-social behaviour.
+Inverclyde Council has a duty to investigate and control noise nuisance and does this through the Environmental Protection Team.
+The Team works in partnership with the Social Protection Team in providing an Out of Hours Service which allows officers to visit complaints out with office hours.
+Other partnership links exist with the Social Protection Team, the Community Wardens and Police Scotland in order to provide a joint approach towards reducing antisocial behaviour.